 If you hold shares in a stock brokerage account or through a bank or similar institution, you are considered the beneficial owner of shares held in street name, and your bank, broker or nominee is forwarding these proxy materials to you.
 Your bank, broker, or nominee is considered, with respect to those shares, the stockholder of record.
 As the beneficial owner, you have the right to direct your bank, broker, or other nominee on how to vote your shares, but because you are not the stockholder of record, you may not vote these shares in person at the Annual Meeting unless you obtain a signed proxy from the record holder giving you the right to vote the shares.
-As a beneficial owner, you are, however, welcome to attend the Annual Meeting.
 Your bank, broker, or nominee has enclosed a voting instruction form for you to use.